FrancescoRac/Assignment2-RT1/README.md

 * Digit `catkin_make` in your root directory, this command allow you to build packages, compiling and generate executable files from source code.

 * If you don't have installed `xterm` yet, please install it using the following command `sudo apt-get install xterm`.
-Xterm is a graphical user interface...
+Xterm is the standard terminal emulator for the X Window System.
+It allows users to run programs which require a command line interface.

 * To run the code each file in the folder `scripts` must be executble, if there is a file which is not, then use the command `chmod +x "Filename"` to make it executable.